nivecoolz/Erickphd/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: Erick Jones is a Ph.D. candidate in Operations Research and Industrial Engineering who develops multi-systems optimization models to analyze how energy systems, water resources, supply chains, urban space, and transportation networks operate in concert to influence economic and environmental well-being.
+bio: Erick Jones Jr. is an assistant professor in the Department of Industrial, Manufacturing, and Systems Engineering at the University of Texas at Arlington who develops multi-systems optimization models to analyze how energy systems, water resources, supply chains, urban space, and transportation networks operate in concert to influence economic and environmental well-being.
 education:
   courses:
   - course: PhD in Operations Research and Industrial Engineering